TimothyMuyingo/sample/README.md

 # sample
-javascript for the web-inpu form
+javascript for the web-input form